krhoyt/Rainforest/docs/tabs.md

 | --- | --- |
 | (`default`) | Specifies the tab content to display. |

+> Tab content can be whatever elements are desired, including components.
+Tab content must have a `data-id` attribute and a `data-label` attribute.
+Disabled tabs must have a `data-disabled` attribute.

 ## Properties

 | Name | Type | Description | Values | Default | Reflects |